 Continuing to write about equity and the student experience, Julie has successfully bid for projects worth more than £1.5 million to enhance learning and teaching.
 In 2012 she was invited to join the QAA expert panel to develop the Code of Practice in Teaching and Learning.

-She is a reviewer for International Journal of Academic Development and Innovations in Education and Training International and has been an editorial board member of Journal of Association of University Administrators.
-As an Executive Board member International Consortium of Educational Development, Julie has worked with universities in the Lebanon, the West Indies, Japan and in Sri Lanka.
+She is a reviewer for the International Journal of Academic Development and Innovations in Education and Training International and has been an editorial board member of the Journal of Association of University Administrators.
+As an Executive Board member of the International Consortium of Educational Development, Julie has worked with universities in the Lebanon, the West Indies, Japan and Sri Lanka.